Haroenv/ccna/index.md

 ## Privileged EXEC Mode

 The privileged command set includes those commands contained in user EXEC mode as well as commands that configure operating parameters.
-Privileged access should be password-protected to prevent unauthorised use, you can achieve this by entering the `enable secret [password]` command.
+Privileged access should be password-protected to prevent unauthorised use, you can achieve this by entering the `enable secret [password]` command in [global configuration mode](#global-configuration-mode).
 It is highly recommend to also enable [password encryption](#password-encryption).
 Privileged EXEC mode is denoted by a `#`.

 To access privileged EXEC mode, enter the `enable` command from user EXEC mode.